yahyamahen/FP-Pemrograman-Lanjut/README.md

 ## Conclusion
 <p align="justify">
 	From the explanation above, we can conclude that the final project we are working on follows the rules of C language programming by implementing the CRUD (Create, Read, Update, Delete) method with additional searches in the form of binary search and sorting in the form of insertion sort, besides that this program prioritizes a user-friendly system and problem control.
 This is done to make it easier for program users to access the various features we have provided.
-That's all the reports we can submit regarding the final project of the advanced programming course with the title "Directory (Folder) Application".
+That's all the reports we can submit regarding the final project of the advanced programming course with the title "Directory Management Application".
 With the lack of knowledge we have in making this report, we apologize profusely.
 Finally, we thank you.
 </p>

 <br>